 - Free coffee

 Yup, this one is important!
 Make sure you keep hydrated to help your brain focus, as some studies have shown that dehydration reduces mental performance – the last thing you want when you’re studying.
-We all love a free drink – you can come along to Kirby Corner in Rootes Learning Grid to get your free tea and coffee fix (as well as share useful tips and try fun study break activities).
-It’s weekly throughout term – check the Study Happy calendar for dates and times.
+We all love a free drink – check the Study Happy calendar for dates and times to get your free tea or coffee.
 Also, try to avoid coffee before bedtime so that you are not too wired to sleep.
 Water is a good drink at any time of day, and cheap too!

 - Stay fit and eat healthy